 “I found it, I looked it up and found it,” Apple added.

-Rinaldi didn’t know that she wanted to go to college until her senior year of Western and then she applied to one college: Western.
+Rinaldi didn’t know that they wanted to go to college until their senior year and then they applied to one college: Western.

 “Coming here definitely made me explore my identity more of within myself.
 Not just my sexual orientation but who I wanted to be and how I wanted to present myself,” Rinaldi said.

-Just by seeing that people were celebrated and accepted, made her like the campus more.
+Just by seeing that people were celebrated and accepted, made them like the campus more.

 “It’s just a very accepting environment and you feel it in the air.
 Besides for stupid Brother Jedd who comes out,” Rinaldi said.

-She cut her hair off and started dressing differently when she came to Western.
-“For some weird social reason, I didn’t stay true to myself in high school but then coming here totally make me open up and express myself the way I wanted to,” she said.
+They cut their hair off and started dressing differently when they came to Western.
+“For some weird social reason, I didn’t stay true to myself in high school but then coming here totally make me open up and express myself the way I wanted to,” they said.

-She had to go back to Spokane last winter quarter when her Dad was diagnosed with colon rectal cancer.
-Then she came back in the spring when she thought he was going to be fine but it turned out he wasn’t, Rinaldi said.
-But just this past January, was his pass into full remission and was the best day of her life.
+They had to go back to Spokane last winter quarter when their Dad was diagnosed with colon rectal cancer.
+Then they came back in the spring when they thought he was going to be fine but it turned out he wasn’t, Rinaldi said.
+But just this past January, was his pass into full remission and was the best day of their life.

 “This is my side of our relationship story I suppose but,” Rinaldi said.

 “Yeah I’m sorry,” Apple interrupted sadly.
 “My side of the relationship story was so boring.
-I love her!”
+I love [Rinaldi]!”

-At that time she heard about her dad, Rinaldi and Apple had been dating but Rinaldi felt unsure about her because she had just gotten out of a long-term relationship.
-When she got the call about her Dad, Apple was there with her.
+At that time Rinaldi heard about their dad, Rinaldi and Apple had been dating but Rinaldi felt unsure about her because they had just gotten out of a long-term relationship.
+When they got the call about her Dad, Apple was there with them.

 “We were on the beach and it was beautiful and had that moment when all that weight is lifted from your shoulders and you can finally lift your head up and look around at everything that’s around you,” Rinaldi said.

-It was that moment that she said she knew she wanted to pursue things with Sage.
-“It was the most clear-headed I have ever been,” she said.
+It was that moment that they said she knew they wanted to pursue things with Sage.
+“It was the most clear-headed I have ever been,” they said.

 Rinaldi takes it as a sign from the universe that they were meant to be together.
-She said she’s never vibed with someone so well and had the same values.
+Rinaldi said they’ve never vibed with someone so well and had the same values.

 “She says this thing sometimes: ‘it’s really comforting to know that your values and your actions that you take and have, I can stand one hundred percent behind.’
 And that’s how I feel about her,” Rinaldi said.
 “You’re doing good when you can stand behind the person you’re with with confidence”